35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 [^3]  [Appeal decision](https://gat04-live-1517c8a4486c41609369c68f30c8-aa81074.divio-media.org/filer_public/03/70/0370039b-2c8d-40c2-be40-4654361c7a8b/appeal_decision_3366760_180526.pdf) Ref: APP/A5840/W/25/3366760, Para 110;

-[^4]  Rule 6 Party, [Proof of evidence (PoE) on affordable housing and viability](<I spoke with Jed about the presentation, but he and Caitlin are tied up with the Old Kent Rd EiP this week and next.
-Did also speak again with couple of Green councillors at an Old Kent Rd meeting and they are keen to hear what we have to say…. >) for planning appeal inquiry relating to development at The Aylesham Centre, Paras 1.4,1.5; 3.0 The Housing Situation in Southwark and Peckham.
+[^4] BVA Associates, on behalf of ACA, Rule 6 Party, [Proof of evidence (PoE) on affordable housing and viability](<I spoke with Jed about the presentation, but he and Caitlin are tied up with the Old Kent Rd EiP this week and next.
+Did also speak again with couple of Green councillors at an Old Kent Rd meeting and they are keen to hear what we have to say…. >) for planning appeal inquiry relating to development at The Aylesham Centre, Sept 2026, Paras 1.4,1.5; 3.0 The Housing Situation in Southwark and Peckham.

-[^5]  Rule 6 Party, PoE on affordable housing and viability, para 1.6 -1.9.
+[^5]  BVA Associates, PoE on affordable housing and viability, para 1.6 -1.9.
 Para 1.09 states - '*Built out on that basis, the plan would deliver 1,531 open market homes each year (about 180% of the requirement) and 824 affordable homes (40% of the requirement)'.*

-[^6]  Rule 6 Party, PoE, paras 1.12-1.15
+[^6]  BVA Associates , PoE, paras 1.12-1.15

-[^7]  Rule 6 Party, PoE, para 1.17
+[^7]  BVA Associates, PoE, para 1.17

-[^8]  Rule 6 Party, PoE, para 5.19-5.58, for a lengthy examination of the cost of replacing Morrisions.
+[^8]  BVA Associates, PoE, para 5.19-5.58, for a lengthy examination of the cost of replacing Morrisions.

-[^9]  Rule 6 Party, PoE, paras 1.14-1.27.
+[^9]  BVA Associates , PoE, paras 1.14-1.27.

-[^10]  Rule 6 Party, PoE, paras 1.28-1.37
+[^10]  BVA Associates, PoE, paras 1.28-1.37

+[^11]  BVA Associates , PoE, Appendices, Annexes A and B.  Unfortunately the Appendices are no longer online, but all planning inquiry documents are held by Southwark Council.